Flow Measurement Questions: Preparing for Field Instrumentation Interview then read this article about flow measurement and test yourself.

 The meter requires solids or bubbles in the liquid with a minimum size of 100 microns and a minimum concentration of 75 parts per million.
-The Doppler signal is bounced off of these particles to determine flow rate within the pipe.
+The Doppler signal is bounced off of these particles to determine the flow rate within the pipe.

 For a drinking water quality application, the transit time flow meter is a good choice.
-They feature two non-intrusive sensors fixed to the pipe at pre-determined spacing based upon pipe diameter and liquid characteristics.
+They feature two non-intrusive sensors fixed to the pipe at pre-determined spacing based on pipe diameter and liquid characteristics.

 The signal is transmitted between the sensors in the direction of liquid flow and then against the liquid flow.
 Since sound travels faster with the liquid flow than against it, a time differential is determined.
 The sound’s time of flight is accurately measured in both directions to calculate the flow rate.

 When the time of flight in both directions is the same, the flow meter reads zero flow.
 These meters work better in cleaner liquids where particulates do not interfere with the signals being transmitted.
 These meters work on a wide variety of pipe materials.